+\ Scale Alignment Studies

-Scale Alignment Studies: NWEA has conducted studies to link the RIT scale to the proficiency levels from many state assessments.
-Using this information with NWEA assessments, schools can monitor their students' progress toward the proficiency standards for their states.
+o NWEA has conducted studies to link the RIT scale to the proficiency levels from many state assessments.

+o Using this information with NWEA assessments, schools can monitor their students' progress toward the proficiency standards for their states.

+\ Goal Structures

-Goal Structures: NWEA goal structures connect the content from state standards to each reporting area of a state-aligned MAP test.
-Using NWEA Goal Structures, the concepts in Teacher Reports may be directly connected to each state's unique standards as well as the DesCartes continuum of learning.
+o NWEA goal structures connect the content from state standards to each reporting area of a state-aligned MAP test.

+o Using NWEA Goal Structures, the concepts in Teacher Reports may be directly connected to each state's unique standards as well as the DesCartes continuum of learning.

-Any student qualified for admission to a North Carolina Public School is qualified for admission to Frontier Academy.
-Students will be required, after admission but before matriculation, to provide evidence of successful completion of the previous school year in the form of a fourth quarter report card, attendance records, and documentation of EOG scores where applicable.
+Any student who is qualified for admission to a North Carolina Public School is qualified for admission to the school.
+Students will be required, after admission but before matriculation, to provide evidence of the successful completion of the previous school year in the form of a fourth quarter report card, attendance records, and documentation of EOG scores where applicable.
 A birth certificate and current immunization record will also be required.

 A student satisfactorily completing each grades work will be promoted to the next grade.
-Any decision concerning promotion vs. non-promotion will be made after considering all facts related to a childs development (emotional, physical, and social, as well as intellectual and academic), collected from a wide range of sources throughout the year.
+Any decision concerning promotion vs. non-promotion willbe made after considering all facts related to a childs development (emotional, physical, and social, as well as intellectual and academic), collected from a wide range of sources throughout the year.
 We will make every effort not to displace a student who is being retained, but will be on a space available basis.
 Students are required to demonstrate that they have mastered grade-level expectations in order to be promoted to the next grade.
-Grade-level expectations are based on the following: scores on achievement tests, teacher evaluation of students abilities and effort, students motivation level, proficiency assessments, parental involvement and family commitment to supporting the students academic achievement, and attendance.

-When a student is identified as being at risk of retention, parents/guardians will be notified in writing as early in the school year as practical.
-Parents/guardians shall be provided an opportunity to consult with the teacher(s) responsible for the decision to retain the student.
-For more information, please see Appendix C Student Handbook.
+Grade-level expectations are based on the following: scores on achievement tests, teacher evaluation of students abilities and effort, students motivation level, proficiency assessments, parental involvement and family commitment to supporting the students academic achievement, and attendance. student is identified as being at risk of retention, When а parents/guardians will be notified in writing as early in the school year as Parents/guardians shall be provided an opportunity to consult practical. with the teacher(s) responsible for the decision to retain the student.
+Student Conduct: